Remod-org/RealPortals/README.md

     - Be sure not to get too close or you will be teleported.
     - Look at the portal door.
     - Hold down your use key and press the secondary fire button on your mouse.
+ 5. Firing the gun at a portal will tell you the name and whether it is an entrance or exit.
+For more info, use the portal command with no arguments.
- 5. Your toolgun will be removed on connect or disconnect.
+ 6. Your toolgun will be removed on connect or disconnect.
 Simply request a new one when you reconnect using 'portal tool'.
 This is done to prevent abusing the privilege and harvesting all the tools a player might create to harvest resources...

 ## Configuration
 ```json